tomciv9000/toy-tracker/README.md

 - Once logged in, a user must have the ability to create, read, update and destroy the resource that belongs_to user.
 - Ensure that users can edit and delete only their own resources - not resources created by other users.
 - Validate user input so bad data cannot be persisted to the database.
 - BONUS: Display validation failures to user with error messages.

+## License
+This application is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).